 With chef Óscar Molina and his totally original ‘Japeruvian cuisine’, we embark on a sensory journey through the ancient gastronomic cultures of Japan and Peru in La Gaia restaurant (Ibiza Gran Hotel).

 The island is abuzz with talk of La Gaia Japeruvian cuisine.
 So, being the inquisitive eaters that we are, we decided to pay La Gaia a visit to taste the revitalised gastronomic offerings of Óscar Molina, and I mean revitalised!
-This chef has completely changed the menu this season, having spent the winter months travelling throughout Peru, in a bid to soak up even more of the diverse Peruvian culture (if that’s even possible for him anymore).
+This chef has completely changed the menu this season, having spent time travelling throughout Peru and Japan, in a bid to soak up even more of the diverse Peruvian culture (if that’s even possible for him anymore).

 La Gaia surprises for the achievement of a perfect gear in which art and gastronomy are protagonists.

 La Gaia now not only offers a gastronomic experience, but also offers patrons a sensory journey through the flavors of the ‘Nikkei’ cuisine, fusing Japanese and Peruvian ingredients and culinary techniques.
 The Gaia does not disappoint giving patrons a myriad of options, in all of which art and gastronomy are the true protagonists.
 The sum of several parts capable of thrilling with each bite.

 In addition to a gastronomy of the highest level, in this space we find several works of art that add to the unique atmosphere.
 Certainly, in the case of the wonderful jellyfish sculptures that decorate the bar where we find our “cevicheros” and “sushi men” preparing their elaborate dishes.
 In total, 29 metal mesh medusas made by the Danish artist Katrin Kirk drift throughout the restaurant.
 Not to mention the Tony Keeler photograph collection highlighting the cultural contrasts of 70s Ibiza.